WordPress/wordpress-importer/src/readme.txt

 The WordPress Importer will import the following content from a WordPress export file:

 * Posts, pages and other custom post types
-* Comments
+* Comments and comment meta
 * Custom fields and post meta
-* Categories, tags and terms from custom taxonomies
+* Categories, tags and terms from custom taxonomies and term meta
 * Authors

-For further information and instructions please see the [Codex page on Importing Content](https://codex.wordpress.org/Importing_Content#WordPress)
+For further information and instructions please see the [documention on Importing Content](https://wordpress.org/support/article/importing-content/#wordpress).

 == Installation ==